Post-Genre/Haven/Haven/README.md

 Repository for for react build of Haven's website.
 Currently in another repository but the havenvenue.com domain will be transferred over to here upon completion.

 ## Running/Testing the build
-cd into haven-react-site, then run "npm run dev".
-To test on mobile, make sure your desktop and phone are on the same wifi network, then run "npm run dev -- --host" instead.
+`cd` into `Haven/src/`, then run `npm run dev`.
+To test on mobile, make sure your desktop and phone are on the same wifi network, then run `npm run dev -- --host` instead.
 Use the "Network" link to view the test build on your phone.

 ## Git pathways/processes
-'main' branch will remain untouched until the react build is complete - this will stay as the vanilla html version and will keep the domain name until needed. <br><br>
+`main` branch will remain untouched until the react build is complete - this will stay as the vanilla html version and will keep the domain name until needed. <br><br>
-Our new main/master branch will be titled 'react-main-branch.'
+Our new main/master branch will be titled `react-main-branch`.
 For each component/set of components we do, we will create new branches off of this, and then merge back into 'react-main-branch' upon completion.
-(Hopefully we will be able to set branch protection for 'react-main-branch').
-Before merging branches, we can have one or both other members review it over.
+Branch protection has been enabled for both `main` and `react-main-branch`.
+Before merging branches, we can have one or both other members review it.

 ## Naming conventions
-Each component will be placed into its own folder inside of the components folder, titled ComponentName.
-Inside each folder will contain a ComponentName.jsx, and a component-name.css file, and any other files if necessary (js data file, library, etc.).
+Each component will be placed into its own folder inside of the components folder, titled `ComponentName`.
+Inside each folder will contain a `ComponentName.jsx`, and a `component-name.css` file, and any other files if necessary (js data file, library, etc.).
 Styling and properties for each component remain local to each individual component.

 ## Testing components
 To view components, add a `<ComponentName />` into the App.jsx main section.
 Adding to the end of the section should avoid any merge conflicts.

 ## Global styling (index.css)
 index.css contains general styling guidelines for the entire website.
 There are variables for all the colors to be used in the website, and each text type (h1 - h6, p, etc.) have pre-defined scales to use, so no need to redefine the font sizes everytime (we can move to vw if needed but right now doesn't seem completely necessary).
-Fonts NexaRust and Inter are included as well under "heading-text" and "body-text" respectively.
+Fonts NexaRust and Inter are included as well under `heading-text` and `body-text` respectively.

 ## Reusable components
-There will be Link and Button components to use throughout the website, to avoid having to restyle these items for every different usage.
-When creating a list-type component, you can create an item component first (ie a CarouselItem or an EventsItem) and then a parent component that lists out several of that item component.
+There will be `Link` and `Button` components to use throughout the website, to avoid having to restyle these items for every different usage.
+When creating a list-type component, you can create an item component first (i.e. a `CarouselItem` or an `EventsItem`) and then a parent component that lists out several of that item component.

 ## Icons
 Any icons to be used will come from the Font Awesome 6 library.
-To import, use the conventions:<br> <br>
+To import, use the conventions:

-import { 'IconName' } from "react-icons/fa6";<br><br>
+`import { 'IconName' } from "react-icons/fa6";`

 Link to icon library: https://fontawesome.com/

 # React + TypeScript + Vite